RomeoV/deep-local-features/README.md

 ### Load Model & Evaluate with HPatches

-Already evaluated models can be seen in *hpatches_sequences/HPatches-Benchmark-Comparison.ipynb* and in *HPatches-Benchmark-Losses.ipynb*.
+Already evaluated models can be seen in *hpatches_sequences/HPatches-Benchmark-Comparison.ipynb* and in *hpatches_sequences/HPatches-Benchmark-Losses.ipynb*.
 The results for them are cached in *hpatches_sequences/cache*, so they notebook can be rerun yielding the same results.

 ##### Download HPatches
 First go to *hpatches_sequences* and run